How To Begin - Zazen Instruction

 Holding the breath: Inhale slowly and fill your lungs with as much air as you can, hold your breath while counting from 1 to 8, then exhale slowly.
 This technique may be used as needed throughout the day, as often as you like.

-Working With Thoughts
+Working With The Mind

-During meditation you will naturally encounter arising and vanishing thoughts, appearing out of nowhere, and disappearing back into the nowhere they came from.
-In Zazen we become anchored in the seated position, ride the ebb and flow of the breath, and observe the thoughts without being engaged by them.
-When a thought comes we allow it to be, without commenting, judging, denying, or resisting.
-Recognize that you are always surrounded by a vast space that has the capacity to hold unlimited number of thoughts and emotions.
-When you get hooked by a thought and realize that you have embarked on a chain-thinking journey, gently return to the physical aspect of your being, as manifested in your posture and your breath.
-Your anchored seated position is the post from which you learn to unconditionally observe everything that comes.
+Recognize that you are always surrounded by a vast space that has the capacity to hold an infinite number of thoughts and emotions.
+When you get hooked by a thought and realize that you have embarked on a chain-thinking journey, gently return to the physical aspect of your being, and rest in your posture and your breath.
+Your anchored seated position is the post from which you learn to unconditionally observe the arising and vanishing of thoughts, emotions, memories, physical sensations, and all other experiences.

 - Further personal guidance is offered by Roshi Junryu and senior members of Eiryu-ji.